What is Fat Transfer to Face?

 - Not all of the injected fat will ‘take’ however and repeated procedures are often required.

-- At times, you may also find it more practical to use a traditional volumiser (such as a high quality, a a TGA approved temporary-filler-solution based injectable product).
+- At times, you may also find it more practical to use a traditional volumiser (such as a high-quality temporary-filler-solution based injectable product).

 Fat Graft survival rates vary.

 This procedure has been proven to improve the quality of surrounding tissue as well as the general appearance of the overlying skin, by replacing lost volume.
 However, fat graft survival rates can be in the 30% to 80% range.
-This can mean that multiple procedures are required (whilst fat grafting can help you get a great result, it is variable and sometimes a a TGA approved temporary-filler-solution based injectables can get you the look you want in less time and at less cost).
+This can mean that multiple procedures are required (whilst fat grafting can help you get a great result, it is variable and sometimes a temporary-filler-solution based injectable can get you the look you want in less time and at less cost).

-Is there any downtime with Fat Transfer – and what results will I get?
+Is there any downtime with Face Fat Transfer – and what results will I get?

 The re-injection is performed via cannula and local Anaesthetic is used in most cases.